Out-Law Guide | 01 Nov 2012 | 2:36 pm | 5 min. read

 The main contracts in the JCT suite are listed below (see 'Main JCT contracts').
 This guide will focus on the following forms:

-The standard format of a JCT contract is:
+The standard format is:

 The schedules cover some of the more commonly used 'add-ons' to a construction contract, such as insurance options, a design submission procedure and fluctuations.